-(b) An interconnection at a different-voltage level that requires the utility to install different or additional protective equipment, or that requires the utility to make other modifications of its system, shall be an interconnection cost of the qualifying facility.
+- (a) A qualifying facility shall interconnect with a utility at the utility's established voltage level. - (b) An interconnection at a voltage level that requires the utility to install different or additional protective equipment, or that requires the utility to make other modifications of its system, shall be an interconnection cost of the qualifying facility.

-39233924.
+3923.
 Types of Generators and Inverting Equipment.

-- (a) A utility shall establish standards to encourage qualifying facilities to use induction generators that and line-commutated inverters, rather than synchronous generators and self-commutated equipment, in order to minimize the safety hazard associated with the possibility possibility of reverse power flow during periods of line outages.
-Such standards, however, shall not exclude or prohibit the use of synchronous generators. - (b) A utility shall adopt power factor standards at the point of interconnection.
+- (a) A utility shall establish standards to encourage qualifying facilities to use generators that minimize the safety hazard associated with the possibility of reverse power flow during periods of line outages. - (b) A utility shall adopt power factor standards at the point of interconnection.
 Such standards shall recognize that a qualifying facility may not produce excessive reactive power during off-peak conditions and may not consume excessive reactive power during on-peak conditions.
-The qualifying facility shall be responsible for installing, at its expense, the equipment necessary to maintain power factor requirements. - (c) If a qualifying facility's abnormal power factor causes deleterious effects on a utility's system unless otherwise provided by contract, the utility shall correct the deleterious effects on its system at the expense of the qualifying facility.
+The qualifying facility shall be responsible for installing, at its expense, the equipment necessary to maintain power factor requirements. - (c) If a qualifying facility's abnormal power factor causes deleterious effects on a utility's system,, unless otherwise provided by contract, the utility shall correct the deleterious effects on its system at the expense of the qualifying facility.
 Deleterious effects on a qualifying facility's system caused by its abnormal power factor shall be corrected by the qualifying facility at its own expense.

-39243925.
+3924.
 System Protection Equipment.